We give each case the time and attention it deserves, and we treat everyone who walks through our doors like family.

 Omaha!
 Or is it Eaux-Maha?
 Either way it’s time to celebrate because LSU is playing in the College World Series.
 The LSU Tigers know that teamwork and good sportsmanship go hand-in-hand to promote unity and harmony amongst any team.
 And here at Dudley DeBosier, we know a thing or two about working together.
 Whether we are preparing for your trial or supporting our community, we pride ourselves on always working as a team to get the job done right.
 And just like our Fightin’ Tigers, we understand that good sportsmanship comes from the team players who are determined to give it 100 percent all the time.
 And whether it’s on the field or in a courtroom, your character and attitude are always on display.
 That is why at Dudley DeBosier, we always work as a team and practice good sportsmanship to win for our clients.

 We congratulate our LSU Fightin’ Tigers on making it to Omaha for the 18th time!
-And win or lose this weekend, we are proud to be the Official Injury Lawyers of LSU Athletics.
+And win or lose this weekend, we are proud to be an Official Partner of LSU Athletics.
 And as always,

 by Alyssa Perot-Heltz | June 7th, 2017